TUM-DSE/research-work-info/checklist.md

 * [ ] I read the related work about the research topic
 * [ ] I proposed a thesis timeline with concrete steps to my advisors
 * [ ] I started with the "strawman" design and implementation
+* [ ] I presented the problem statement, related work, and the "strawman" design to my advisor.

 2 weeks before registration:
 * [ ] Filled in the registration form, returned to secretary of the chair